Tedworth House

 Tedworth House, also known as South Tidworth House, is a 19th-century country house in Tidworth, Wiltshire, England.
-It is a Grade II* listed building and is used by the charity Help for Heroes.
+It is a Grade II* listed building.

 The house and its grounds were in Hampshire until 1991, when the county boundary was redrawn.

 History

 The first house on the site, on the southwest outskirts of South Tidworth, was well established when it was purchased by Thomas Smith in 1650.
 The estate passed to his grandson, John Smith (1656–1723), who became Chancellor of the Exchequer, and then to his son Thomas who died unmarried soon after in 1728.
 It was inherited (together with the Vaynol Park estate in Wales) by Thomas Assheton (d.1774) of Ashley Hall, Cheshire, nephew of Captain William Smith, another of John Smith's sons.

 Assheton added Smith to his name, and his son Thomas Assheton Smith (1752–1828) was MP for Caernarvonshire and later for Andover.
 After his death his son, also Thomas (1776–1858), a keen foxhunter who at one time kept 200 hounds, moved here with his horses and hounds.
 He had the house rebuilt in ornate classical style in 1828–1830.
 The new two-storey house, faced in ashlar, has an imposing south front where the three-bay centre has a pediment above four Ionic columns.

 It passed to Francis Sloane Stanley, nephew of his widow, who leased it first to Lord Broughton, a cabinet minister, and then from 1871 to Edward Studd, a wealthy indigo planter and racehorse owner, who was the father of the notable cricketer brothers.
 Studd created a cricket ground and racecourse, then from 1874 until his death in 1876 made the house an evangelical centre.

 The estate was acquired in 1877 by Sir John Kelk, 1st Baronet, a civil engineering contractor, who carried out extensive restructuring in 1878–80.
 It was inherited by Sir John William Kelk, 2nd Baronet in 1886.